Troubleshooting Common Network Problems

 Using Ping to Troubleshoot Network Problem

 Sometimes if your network connection is down and you can use ping to troubleshoot network problem and then fix it.
 Ping is a program used to check whether a host is up and active in network.
 It’s pretty simple and usually used to troubleshoot network problem.
 Here is typical home network design, and the technique described applies to wireless network as well.
+If you have been having network problems, then you should try using Viavi Solutions to get your network running smoothly again.

 1) First thing you need to do is to make sure there is light on network card with cable connected.
 Sometimes network down is due to disconnected network cable or loose cable connection.
 If you notice no light on your network card after connecting with network cable, make sure the network cable is working and router that connected by this computer is up and active.
 If you see the light, then proceed to step 2.